Almira Hershey: Career

-Los Angeles years

-Mira Hershey moved to Los Angeles in 1894.
+Hershey moved to Los Angeles in 1894.
 She purchased real estate on Bunker Hill and commissioned the building of a European-style mansion at 4th Street and Grand Avenue, which she occupied for ten years.

 Sometime around 1906 she took a horse and buggy ride to Hollywood and visited the Hotel Hollywood.
 She was so impressed with the new hotel she decided to buy it.
 It turned out to be a great asset because the fledgling movie industry was developing quickly and the Hotel Hollywood became the temporary residence of almost all the top actors and movie moguls.
-It was so successful that Mira Hershey had the hotel extended so that it took up the complete block on the north side of Hollywood Boulevard between Highland and Orchid Avenues.
-She added beautiful gardens to the frontage and inner courtyard.
-The hotel became a favorite tourist attraction on the Balloon Route trolley car service.
+It was so successful that Hershey had the hotel extended so that it took up the complete block on the north side of Hollywood Boulevard between Highland and Orchid Avenues.
+She added gardens to the frontage and inner courtyard.
+The hotel became a tourist attraction on the Balloon Route trolley car service.
 Sometime in the 1920s, the name of the hotel changed to the Hollywood Hotel.

-Mira Hershey went on to build two more hotels.
-The Hershey Arms Hotel on Wilshire Boulevard was the first hotel built on this important street.
+Hershey went on to build two more hotels.
+The Hershey Arms Hotel on Wilshire Boulevard was the first hotel built on the street.
 She also built a hotel in the Naples area of Long Beach, California, called the Naples Hotel.
 She sold this hotel just before the great financial crash of 1929 before any guests had stayed there.

-Later years
+Later years and death

-Mira Hershey never married.
+Hershey never married.
 She spent her later years at the Hotel Hollywood with friends.

-Death

-Mira Hershey died on March 6, 1930, having suffered a stroke a few days earlier.
-A funeral service was held at Hollywood Cemetery Chapel under the auspices of the Humanist Society, of which Mira Hershey was a member.
+Hershey died on March 6, 1930, having suffered a stroke a few days earlier.
+A funeral service was held at Hollywood Cemetery Chapel under the auspices of the Humanist Society, of which Hershey was a member.
 She was cremated and her ashes were taken to Muscatine, Iowa, for burial in the family plot.